 Information and Resources

 Your First Appointment - Click to Collapse

-Your first appointment is a 60-minute diagnostic interview.
+All initial visits are scheduled for a 90-minute diagnostic interview.
 Please arrive at least 15 minutes early to review paperwork.
-If you are seeking services for yourself, you will meet with the doctor to discuss your history, current concerns, and treatment plan.
+If you are an adult client seeking services for yourself, you will meet with the doctor to discuss your history, current concerns, and treatment plan.

 If you are seeking services for your child, you, your partner (if possible), and your child will meet with a doctor to gather information about your current concerns, discuss medical, developmental, educational, and social histories, and develop a treatment plan.
 Generally, the doctor will spend a portion of the session with the child and the parents separately.
 If there is insufficient time to review the history or if each parent requires separate communication with the doctor, a second or third intake session may be requested.
 Parents are encouraged to discuss sensitive topics without their child present.

 Your doctor will recommend follow-up appointments depending on your diagnosis and medication management plan.
 These follow-up appointments will last 30-minutes unless your doctor has recommended an alternative.